Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: Comments on conjectural structures in pseudo-Hermitian models

 In the main texts, we studied two types of boundary phenomena: smeared BCFT appearing in a gapped phase or BCFT appearing in physical boundaries.
 In this subsection, we discuss some phenomenology on the entanglement surface\cite{Holzhey:1994we,Lauchli:2013jga,Ohmori:2014eia}.

 First thing to note is that the entanglement spectrum in a pseudo-Hermitian system can be complex\cite{Fossati:2023zyz,Rottoli:2024tvr,Shimizu:2025kse,Chou:2025awd}.
 However, following the discussion in the previous sections, this phenomenon seems unusual because the complex energy value cannot appear in the previous discussion.
 Moreover, there exist established studies on the universal behaviors of real entanglement entropy in the nonunitary CFTs by analyzing the corresponding two dimensional statistical models and their quantum group structure\cite{Bianchini:2014uta,Couvreur:2016mbr}, combined with the twist field method\cite{Knizhnik:1987xp,Calabrese:2004eu,Calabrese:2009qy}.
-We also note \cite{Lu:2025myv} as a reference summarizing a variant of related entropies, such as those in \cite{Tu:2021xje,Yang:2024ebm}.
+We also note \cite{Lu:2025myv} as a reference summarizing a variant of related entropies, such as those in \cite{Tu:2021xje,Yang:2024ebm} (for a recent analysis on symmetry resolved entanglement entropy\cite{Goldstein:2017bua,Xavier:2018kqb,Kusuki:2023bsp,Saura-Bastida:2024yye,Das:2024qdx,Choi:2024tri,Heymann:2024vvf,Choi:2024wfm,Castro-Alvaredo:2024azg} in nonunitary CFTs, see \cite{Bhattacharyya:2025tmg}).

 The most fundamental difference between our discussions and the phenomenology of the entanglement cut in recent studies is that the basis of the entanglement cut is not a linear dual basis.
 When keeping in mind this difference, the appearance of a complex spectrum is reasonable.
 Moreover, when assuming such an unusual basis, some condition of charge conservation will be broken, because we have chosen an unusual basis from the entanglement cut.
 Hence, some charged character will appear, and one of the most natural candidates is the \emph{nonspecialized character} appearing in the corner-transfer-matrix (CTM) method\cite{BAXTER198118,Baxter_2007}.
 It is known that there exists a correspondence between CTM and the entanglement Hamiltonian, and the complex-valued CTM for a series of two-dimensional statistical models have been studied in \cite{Chui:2001kw,Chui:2002bp}.
 Hence, as in the Hermitian systems, the following correspondence should be true for the non-Hermitian systems,